 I was primarily here as a writing exercise.
 An appropriately debatable setting for an immersion teaching on how we can choose to frame and react to what goes on around us.
 A canvas for a study in optics and the attempt to subdue the opinionated mind.
 My objective was to call out and shame my inner critic by confronting him with written testimony.

 In an earlier story I commented on attending a bullfight in the past when traveling with the family.
-I further prepared for this lesson with some prerequisite study.
+I prepared for this second experience with some prerequisite study.
 It was not a thorough study of course.
 As you should know, I’m more inclined to just scuff by with feeble research and more content to just make stuff up.
 But I got through Hemingway’s “Death In The Afternoon” and recalled how taken I had been with Michener’s “México” years ago.
 I browsed TripAdvisor and Wikipedia, and discussed bullfighting with my friends on both sides of the border and both sides of the controversy.
 With level consideration I took in opinions as confusing, colorful and sharp as a Picasso painting.

 There is a teaching that we see nothing through our own eyes without hastily inventing a story to explain it.
 And further, that the stories we perceive are likely untrue.
 Once compiled, those inventions become the projection of ourselves back onto the world to create the make-believe movie of what we think we know.
 You’re going to have to read that through a few times, but we’re in no hurry here.

 This is a lesson you can accept or not, but we veterans of so many completely useless past battles and meaningless incidents find such explanations to be the key to peace and clarity.